Lim Boo Liat: Career

 Although lacking formal education, the zoological knowledge Lim learned on Carey Island provided the opportunity to take a temporary lab assistant position at the Institute for Medical Research (IMR) in Kuala Lumpur after World War II.
 His first assignment was studying scrub typhus, carried from mites to rats.
 Further studies also focused on small mammals and parasites, and involved travel throughout Southeast Asia under the auspices of the Bishop Museum.
+This included carrying out an ecological study of the fauna of Batu Caves.
 During this time, he also helped found the National Zoo of Malaysia and in the 1950s, helped reestablish the Malaysian Nature Society after a hiatus caused by World War II.

-Lim took a three-year break to earn his masters degree in the late 1960s.
+Lim took a three-year break to earn his master's degree in the late 1960s.
 He returned to the IMR as a zoologist in 1972, heading the IMR's Medical Ecology Division.

 In 1977, Lim became the head of the Vector Biology Control Research Unit of the World Health Organization in Jakarta, Indonesia.
 His work there included research on plague, malaria control, and rodent control.
 He worked at the WHO until his retirement in 1987.

 After his retirement, Lim became the honorary consultant on zoology for the Department of Wildlife and National Parks Peninsular Malaysia, helping to establish a research laboratory for small animals.
 Throughout his career, he was an author on over 300 scientific papers and wrote multiple books, including Poisonous Snakes of Peninsula Malaysia (1979), Orang Asli Animal Tales (1981), and Turtles of Borneo (1999).

 Education

 In 1959 Lim received a Sino-British Fellowship Trust Award and spent a year and a half studying animal ecology and the taxonomy of mammals under Charles S. Elton at Oxford University and George Dunnet at Aberdeen University.
-Lim received a Medical Research Council Fellowship in 1969 to complete his masters degree in science from the University of Aberdeen.
+Lim received a Medical Research Council Fellowship in 1969 to complete his master's degree in science from the University of Aberdeen.

 He was the first person to be awarded a Ph.D. from Universiti Sains Malaysia in 1977.